jkulawik/ServiceChecker/README.md

 DHCP uses broadcasting, which means that this scanner only has to listen and doesn't use up your bandwidth at all.
 You should be able to leave it running without a big footprint - or start it when you connect a new device to see it connecting.
 If the device is still connected to the LAN, you can use the LAN scanner feature to check the device for open ports.

 Note: Devices which already are connected will not show in the logs, as they already have their IPs in the LAN.
-Reconnecting devices should show up, however.
+Reconnecting devices should show up in the logs, however.

 ## Issues

 Sometimes when scanning a local network, the tool will choose the wrong interface, for example a VMware one.
 In my case I am expecting `192.168.1.27` as my address, but I sometimes I get `192.168.56.1`.
-This seems to happen when I have another terminal open, but there might be other reasons too.
+This seems to happen when I have another terminal open or when using an IDE, but there might be other reasons too.

 For users: make sure that the local IP in the tool matches the IP you use for network access.
 Instructions:
 * [Windows](https://www.wikihow.com/Check-a-Computer-IP-Address) (make sure you're checking the IP from wireless or ethernet, whichever you use, and not something else)
 * [Mac](https://www.wikihow.com/Find-Your-IP-Address-on-a-Mac)
 * Linux - `ip a` or `ifconfig`

-If the IP doesn't match, stop any programs that might interfere and relaunch the tool.
+If the IP doesn't match, stop any programs that might interfere and try the scan again.

 ## Contributing